 We are keen to share our experiences to help you to bring your migration activites to a success.
 Ask for a workshop today: email@example.com

-System monitoring and application monitoring systems sometimes share an intersecting set of “things” they are able to monitor.
-The fact is that both monitoring approaches have totally different procedures on how to monitor.
+System monitoring and application monitoring systems sometimes share an intersecting set of “things” they can monitor.
+The fact is that both monitoring approaches have different procedures on how to control.

-The solution illustrated uses PRTG which is a network monitoring solution that supports all standard protocols for monitoring.
-It can be enhanced by individual scripts, programs and libraries.
+The solution illustrated uses PRTG, which is a network monitoring solution that supports all standard protocols for monitoring.
+You can enhance the monitoring capabilities with individual scripts, programs, and libraries.
 You can find a link to PRTG at the end of this post.

 In comparison to system monitoring the application monitoring approach looks very different, as the following figure shows: